 The usual map route once you arrived in Palawan is to land at Puerto Princesa and keep go ahead along the left side to go through the cities along the ride:

 - Port Barton (quiet area with beautiful island hopping)

 - until El Nido, North of the island.

-It can be nice taking time to stop by San Vicente, a village which takes place along the longest beach in Palawan: Long Beach, 12km of white sand and coconuts beach.
+It can be nice to take some time, and add a stop by San Vicente.
+San Vicente is village, which takes place along the longest beach in Palawan: Long Beach.
+This 12km of white sand and coconuts beach is just stunning.

 San Vincente is not well known yet… but will be for sure in the coming times.
-Indeed, an airport building project was started not long ago and in about 1 or 2 years the new airport will finally takes place in the middle of this little quiet place.
-Tourists and news businesses opportunities will also become possible for local people.
+Indeed, an airport building project was started not long ago.
+Meaning that in about one or two years, the new airport will finally takes place in the middle of this little quiet place.
+As a result, tourists and news businesses opportunities will also become possible for local people.

-So far so good: San Vincente is still the place to stay if you are looking for somewhere nice and no crowded at all: a place where you can easily relax, meet very friendly people and live things as smooth as you want.
-The fact that San Vicente is still unknown is one of the most attractive thing: this gives you the opportunity of discovering a no-too-developed-place (even if the Tourist Office seems be already familiar with the sightseeing).
+So far so good: San Vincente is still the place to stay if you are looking for somewhere nice and no crowded at all.
+It is a place where you can easily relax, meet friendly people and live things as smooth as you want.
+The fact that San Vicente is still unknown is one of the most attractive thing.
+This gives you indeed the opportunity of discovering a no-too-developed-place (even if the Tourist Office seems be already familiar with the sightseeing).
 Here is the time to go to San Vincente before it becomes a well-developed area, just like its little sister « Port Barton » (only 30min away by boat).

 From El Nido, there is no direct road and neither a direct bus line to get to San Vincente (well, there is… but it costs 700 pesos per head, kind of really expensive).
 At first sight, it seems a bit difficult to reach the village.